-After finishing school, Alain kept working hard at an even more rigorous study routine (while I was learning the ins and outs of free-range cattle husbandry).
+After finishing school, Alain kept working hard at an even more rigorous study routine (while I was learning free-range cattle husbandry).

 Soon after Alain completed his degree, a desire to travel led him to learn to speak English at a school in Canada, and then to travel in Canada and the US, and on towards our eventual meeting in Colorado.

 A chance meeting and a twist of fate took Alain to the Parelli International Study Center in Colorado in the spring of 1997.

 He was still there when I came in the summer of 1999.

 I was a newly minted Parelli Instructor; Alain by then was a full time Intern with Pat Parelli.